Spoofax 2.1.0 Migration Guide¶

 - Remove all imports to the runtime libraries that do not pertain NaBL, TS, and task engine based static analysis, and replace them with

-equivalents. - Remove all imports to the
+libspoofaxequivalents. - Remove all imports to the

-generated file, and replace them withlibspoofax
+stratego/metaborggenerated file, and replace them withlibspoofaxequivalents.

 - Remove all imports to the runtime libraries that do not pertain NaBL, TS, and task engine based static analysis, and replace them with